jrpepin/Breadwinner/results/SIPPtoComparetoNLSY.md

 Weigting the SIPP to have the same distribution on age at first birth by duration as the NLSY, we observe <<dd_di: %4.1f `per_bw50_atbirth'>>% breadwining, or earning more than 50% of the household income in the year of their first birth.

-The percentage never breadwinning by the time their first child reaches age 10 is <<dd_di: %4.1f `notbw50'>>.
+The percentage never breadwinning by the time their first child reaches age 10 is <<dd_di: %4.1f `notbw50'>> by the 50% threshold.

-The percentage breadwinning by the time their first child reaches age 10 is <<dd_di: %4.1f `bw50_bydur9'>>%.
+The percentage breadwinning by the time their first child reaches age 10 is <<dd_di: %4.1f `bw50_bydur10'>>%.